Gabby Petito’s family visits Florida memorial for first time - NewsBreak

 NORTH PORT, Fla. ( NewsNation Now ) — Fatigue from the weekslong investigation into the death of Gabby Petito is being felt, but a recent visit from her family to Florida could rejuvenate search efforts.

 While in Florida, the family visited a makeshift memorial for Gabby at North Port City Hall.
-They were able to take some of the items at the memorial, which city officials will be taking down Tuesday.
+They were able to take some of the items at the memorial, which city officials say will be taken down Tuesday.

 Meanwhile, the search for Brian Laundire continues, with police saying they wouldn’t be surprised if he was dead or alive at this point in the search.
 Laundrie has been missing for more than three weeks.